ant-design/ant-design-pro-site/docs/style.en-US.md

 }
 ```

-Write style use less file does not seem to change, but the class name is relatively simple (the actual project is also the case). js file change at the className property, it changed with an object attribute instead of the original string. the object is import from the less file, and the attribute name same as the selector name in less file.
+Write style use less file does not seem to change much, but the class name is relatively simple (the actual project is also the case).
+The classname in js files would be replaced by an object attribute, which has the same name as the selector in the less file from where the object was imported.

 In the above style file, `.title` will only work in this file, you can use the same selector name in any other file, it will not affect here.
-But sometimes, we just want a global style which effective everywhere?
+But sometimes, we just want a global style which can take effect everywhere?
 You can use `:global`.

 ```css
 // example.less